appsignal/mongo-rust-driver/README.md

 export DYLD_LIBRARY_PATH=/Library/Developer/CommandLineTools/usr/lib
 ```

+## Examples

+See the tests directory for examples of how to use the driver.

 ## Contributing

 Contributions are very welcome, only the parts of the C driver we need have been wrapped so far.
-Please
-write a test for any behavior you add.
+Please write a test for any behavior you add.